How To Use Myers-Briggs In Team Building Activities For Optimal Results

 • Assessment that can be easily administered to employees.

-This is the time in the post where it must be said that the benefits MBTI provides is that it:
+This is the time in the post where it must be said that the benefits MBTI provides are that it:

-• Helps managers tailor communication, feedback, and management style to each employee.
+• It helps managers tailor each employee’s communication, feedback, and management style.

 • Allows employees to play to their natural strengths and manage weaknesses.